What is a Backlog?

-- Prioritisation: The backlog items are prioritised.
+- Prioritisation: The items are prioritised.

-- Estimation: An effort estimate is performed for each backlog item.
+- Estimation: An effort estimate is performed for each item.
 The higher the priority, the more accurate the estimate.

 The prioritisation of product backlog items is essential.
 Not all requirements are equally important, have the same customer benefit or cause the same effort for implementation.
-For example, prioritisation is carried out in Scrum by the product owner – ideally in close cooperation with the development team.
+For example, prioritisation is carried out in Scrum by the product owner – ideally in close cooperation with the developers.
 The product owner is the contact person for the relevant stakeholders.
 While stakeholders often evaluate requirements with a view to a business value, the team pays attention to the development effort and a technically meaningful order of implementation.
 The use of relative values with Fibonacci figures is a good way of estimating costs.
 This has the advantage that expenses on a small scale can be estimated very precisely at the daily level (1 day, 2 days, 3 days, 5 days etc.), expenses on a large scale relatively roughly (e.g. 20 days, 40 days, 100 days etc.).

-It should be noted that prioritisation must be carried out again and again because new requirements or the refinement of existing backlog items add new insights.
+It should be noted that prioritisation must be carried out again and again because new requirements or the refinement of existing items add new insights.
 A product backlog is therefore very dynamic and thus differs significantly from a requirement specification.

 If there are several teams and parallel sprints, the intervals should be coordinated.
 Requirements are assigned to releases based on their priorities.
 Defining priority limits helps to distribute requirements to releases.
-If the product owner determines a lower limit of 802, then the items of the product backlog with priorities of 802 and higher are moved to the next release backlog, while requirements with priorities of 801 and lower are moved to later release backlogs.
+If the product owner determines a lower limit of 802, then the items of the product backlog with priorities of 802 and higher are moved to the next release, while requirements with priorities of 801 and lower are moved to later releases.

-In each sprint, a functional, potentially shippable intermediate product is to be developed.
-The sprint planning meeting decides which requirements from the release backlog are to be implemented in the next sprint.
+In each Sprint, a functional, potentially deliverable intermediate product – a so-called increment – is to be developed.
+The sprint planning meeting decides which requirements from the product or release backlog are to be implemented in the next sprint.
 Requirements are to be implemented.
 The team selects the user stories with the highest priorities and estimates which and how many can be implemented within the next interval.
 The items to be implemented end up in the sprint backlog.
 The user stories are then divided into tasks that can be completed within one day.
 The development team independently determines who realises the tasks.

 Prioritisation of Backlog Items

-The Kano Model classifies five characteristics that contribute to customer satisfaction in different ways: basic, performance and enthusiasm characteristics, as well as insignificant characteristics and rejection characteristics.
+- The Kano Model classifies five characteristics that contribute to customer satisfaction in different ways: basic, performance and enthusiasm characteristics, as well as insignificant characteristics and rejection characteristics.
 Basic characteristics generate dissatisfaction when they are missing.
 Performance characteristics are an important factor for customer satisfaction and differentiation from the competition.
 And enthusiasm characteristics lead to disproportionate satisfaction.

-The MoSCoW Method distinguishes between functions that the development team should absolutely implement and those that could be implemented:
+- The MoSCoW Method distinguishes between functions that the development team should absolutely implement and those that could be implemented: